Timber harvest operations.

 Title of Person Giving Statement _____

 (c) Examples.
 The following examples identify a number of facts and then state a conclusion regarding the deductibility of income derived from hauling logs to export facilities.
 Unless specifically provided otherwise, presume that the logs are shipped directly to another country from the export facility.
-These examples should be used only as a general guide.
-The tax results of other situations must be determined after a review of all of the facts and circumstances.

-(i) Logs are hauled from the harvest site to an export facility.
+(i) Example 9.
+Logs are hauled from the harvest site to an export facility.
 While the bark will be removed from fifty percent of the logs, no other processing takes place.
 Because the mere removal of bark is not considered a change in the form of the logs, the export facility may provide a certificate in the above form indicating that all logs at this facility will ultimately be shipped to another country.
 The hauler may then claim a deduction for one hundred percent of this haul.

-(ii) Logs are hauled from the harvest site to an export sorting area.
+(ii) Example 10.
+Logs are hauled from the harvest site to an export sorting area.
 At this location further sorting takes place and eighty percent of the logs are hauled approximately one mile on public roads to shipside and shipped to another country.
 The other twenty percent of the logs are sold to local sawmills.
 The haul to the sorting yard is subject to tax because there is another haul from the sorting yard to shipside.
 It is immaterial that the hauler may be paid based on an "export" rate.

 The haul from the sorting yard to shipside is deductible if it does not start and end within the corporate limits of the same city or town, and the hauler obtains the appropriate exemption certificate.
 The haul to the local sawmills is not deductible.

-(iii) Logs are hauled from the harvest site to an export facility.
+(iii) Example 11.
+Logs are hauled from the harvest site to an export facility.
 The hauler is aware that all logs will need to be hauled a distance of approximately one-half mile across the export facility yard to reach the ship when it arrives at the dock.
 The dock is located next to the export facility.
 The hauler may take the deduction, provided the appropriate exemption certificate is obtained.
 Movement of the logs within the export facility is not an intervening haul.

 (14) Small timber harvesters - Business and occupation tax exemption.